ghstwhl/ovpn_converter/README.md

 # ovpn_converter.py
 Tool for converting OpenVPN configs from visz to ovpn.

-This quick and dirty tool will convert the zip compressed visz client config bundle, as exported from the Client Export menu in OpnSense, into an ASCII ovpn config that has all the required keys and certs embedded in PEM format.
+This quick and dirty tool will convert the gz compressed visz client config bundle, as exported from the Client Export menu in OpnSense, into an ASCII ovpn config that has all the required keys and certs embedded in PEM format.
 I found this was the best format for importing the config into the OpenVPN